thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 The implementation of a feature starts with the creation of a branch.
 The feature grows on that branch.
-Upon completion of the feature it goes through a gating process called a *code review*.
+Upon completion of the feature it goes through a manual gating process called a *code review*, or today more commonly known as a *pull request*.
 When the gating process is successful, the feature gets merged back into mainline.

-[//]: # (Wouter: ook 'pull request' noemen, aangezien dat vaak synoniem wordt gebruikt?)

 To be clear, when speaking about *feature branching* we truly mean long-running branches, i.e. branches that last for **longer than a day**.